Ballpark boos a rarity for shielded president

 “I know that there were some people cheering as well.
 But, listen, it’s Washington D.C.
 It’s a pretty liberal town,” White House spokesman Hogan Gidley said Monday.

-Though White House officials were prepared for jeers in a ballpark located in a city where only 4 percent of residents voted for Trump, some thought that president’s announcement hours earlier about the death of Islamic State leader Abu Bakr al-Baghdadi might temper some of the boos.
+Though White House officials were prepared for jeers in a ballpark located in a city where only 4 percent of residents voted for Trump, some thought the president’s announcement hours earlier about the death of Islamic State leader Abu Bakr al-Baghdadi might temper some of the boos.
 That proved not to be the case, despite efforts to limit the heckling.

 The presidential motorcade pulled into Nats Park a little after 8 p.m. allowing the president to slip inside the stadium while fans were focused on the start of the game and the ceremonial first pitch thrown by restaurateur and humanitarian Jose Andres, a noted Trump critic.
 Trump took his seat in a luxury box with a sea of friendly faces, including Republican legislators.